MLS NEXT Evolves Pro Player Pathway, Announces Dates for 2024-25 Season

 MLS NEXT Fest

-MLS NEXT Fest will return to the Empire Polo Ground in Indio, Calif., after previously hosting the event in 2022.
-From December 6-11, the top competition in MLS NEXT across four age groups (U15, U16, U17, U19) will square off in the premier winter showcase.
+MLS NEXT Fest will return to the Empire Polo Ground in Indio, California, after previously hosting the event in 2022.
+From December 6-11, the top competition in MLS NEXT across four age groups (U-15, U-16, U-17, U-19) will square off in the premier winter showcase.
 The six-day event features hundreds of professional, national team, and college scouts evaluating more than 400 teams.
 MLS NEXT Fest will also feature an opportunity for MLS NEXT Elite Academies to qualify for the 2025 Generation adidas Cup.
-The winners of a 16-team single-elimination bracket in both the U16 and U19 age groups will earn a spot in the illustrious youth tournament.
+The winners of a 16-team single-elimination bracket in both the U-16 and U-19 age groups will earn a spot in the illustrious youth tournament.

 Generation adidas Cup

-One of the most prestigious youth tournaments in global soccer, the 2025 Generation adidas Cup will see MLS academies and top international club academies going head-to-head at IMG Academy in Bradenton, Fla., from April 12-20, 2025.
-In conjunction with the MLS Pro Player Pathway age group changes, the 2025 Generation adidas Cup will be contested at the U16 and U18 age groups.
+One of the most prestigious youth tournaments in global soccer, the 2025 Generation adidas Cup will see MLS academies and top international club academies going head-to-head at IMG Academy in Bradenton, Florida, from April 12-20, 2025.
+In conjunction with the MLS Pro Player Pathway age group changes, the 2025 Generation adidas Cup will be contested at the U-16 and U-18 age groups.
 The 2024 version of the tournament was a historic one as a record 49 different clubs representing 15 different countries competed for the illustrious Generation adidas Cup title.

 MLS NEXT Flex